 It can be tough to deal with everyday issues with cultivating your land – all work and no play makes Jack a dull boy.
 We all need a few moments to ourselves to unwind and forget our troubles, even if it’s for a few minutes or an hour.
+We often take games for granted, but they can be very helpful, whether it is to grow a virtual field of corn or to relax and gamble for a bit with the Golden Nugget bonus code.
 With that in mind, I have created a humble list of farming games you can play.
 They are simple and fun, they don’t ask for much of your time or computer power, and they can disconnect you from the world for a while.
 Enjoy!

 Farmville and Farmville 2

 If you have a Facebook account, as well as aunts and grandmas sending you virtual gifts, it is very likely that you have already had the opportunity to come across this game.
 It is a farming simulation that is almost ten years old but still just as popular as ever.

 You pay coins to plow the land and use the crops to get more coins.
 Another way you can get coins is to visit your neighbors, which is one of the reasons for those game requests.
 Every crop, or project, needs some time before it’s ready.
 As the game progresses, you can build bigger and better farms, as well as purchase some adorable decorations.

 This one comes from Japan, and it’s not so much a game, as it is a game series.
 You can’t play them online, but the first installment served as an inspiration to many modern farming games.
 It’s not just simple planting seeds, watering the crops and selling them for coins.
 It is also a life simulation and role-playing.
 You control the characters that are trying their best to turn a rundown farm into a success.